saaspegasus/pegasus-docs/experimental/react-front-end.md

 However, there are valid reasons to run a completely separate React front---including access to dedicated tooling and libraries, and isolating your front end and back end code.

-Pegasus experimentally ships with a decoupled front end *example application* that can be used as a starting point for building out a decoupled front end with React.
+Pegasus experimentally ships with a decoupled front end *example* single page application that can be used as a starting point for building out a decoupled front end / SPA with React.
 It uses [Vite](https://vitejs.dev/) as a development server and build tool.

 The features it includes are: